fledge-power/fledge-north-s2opcua/README.md

 ./requirements.sh
 ```

-### Manual dependancies build
+### Manual dependencies build
-As there are some hard dependancies between `fledge-north-s2opc` and other components (patch, inclusion...), it is mandatory to retreive `fledge-north-s2opc` in this specific folder :
+As there are some hard dependencies between `fledge-north-s2opc` and other components (patch, inclusion...), it is mandatory to retrieve `fledge-north-s2opc` in this specific folder :

-- Download dependancies
+- Download dependencies

 ```sh
 cd ${DEV_ROOT}